02 Apr VAT Guide for Beginners

 VAT Cash Accounting

-Under the cash accounting scheme you account for VAT on the basis of payments you receive and make, rather than on invoices you issue and receive.
-The main benefit of this scheme is that you don’t have to pay VAT on invoices you have issued until your customers pay you, although it also means you can’t reclaim VAT on purchases until you pay your suppliers.
-You get automatic bad debt relief because, if no payment is received, no output tax is due.
+You don’t have to pay VAT on the invoices issued until your customers pay you.
+Although it also means you can’t reclaim VAT on purchases until you pay your suppliers.
+You get automatic bad debt relief because, when you don’t receive a payment, no output tax is due.

 Who can use the scheme?